-Brain Tumour Research has been chosen by Plymouth University to be an official charity partner.
+Brain Tumour Research has been chosen by University of Plymouth to be an official charity partner.
 Brain Tumour Research was launched in April 2009 to raise awareness of, and funding for, scientific research into brain tumours and improve outcomes for brain tumour patients.

 A range of events and activities organised by the University will raise funds for the charity, and members of staff and students, as well as other University partners, will be encouraged to donate, fundraise and volunteer.
 The involvement of the wider community across the South West will also be important.

-Earlier this year Brain Tumour Research chose Plymouth University Peninsula Schools of Medicine and Dentistry to join its growing network of Research Centres of Excellence.
+Earlier this year Brain Tumour Research chose University of Plymouth Faculty of Medicine and Dentistry to join its growing network of Research Centres of Excellence.
 The team in Plymouth were recognised for their international reputation for research in the uniquely challenging field of low grade brain tumours and tumours of the nervous system – many of which affect the young.
 Researchers in Plymouth are fast tracking drug therapies with a view to making them available to patients quickly and safely

 The research team works closely with clinicians at Plymouth Hospital NHS Trust, which is a regional centre for brain tumour treatment and care.